BSocWk, AMHSW, MAASW, MACSW, MANZMHA, MPACFA.

 While each of my previous professional positions has been highly generalist in nature, each has seen me working with people in the community who experience a range of mental health issues including:

-- mood disorders such as depression, Bi-Polar Disorder, Post-Natal Depression, Dysthymia and Seasonal Affective Disorder;
+- Mood disorders such as depression, Bi-Polar Disorder, Post-Natal Depression, Dysthymia and Seasonal Affective Disorder;

-- anxiety disorders such as panic attacks, generalised anxiety disorder and Post Traumatic Stress Disorder (PTSD);
+- Anxiety disorders such as panic attacks, generalised anxiety disorder and Post Traumatic Stress Disorder (PTSD);

-- personality disorders such as Borderline Personality Disorder and Narcissistic Personality Disorder; and
+- Personality disorders such as Borderline Personality Disorder and Narcissistic Personality Disorder; and

-- dissociative disorders such as Dissociative Identity Disorder.
+- Dissociative disorders such as Dissociative Identity Disorder.

 Many of these people have had co-occurring substance use issues, and others have experienced significant trauma (eg chronic childhood abuse, Defence Veterans, Victims of Violent Crime such as sexual assault).
 My framework for professional practice has developed in accordance with the requirements of these past positions, and I have a particular interest in working with people who have experienced trauma.

-My therapeutic approach is eclectic in nature, drawing on a broad knowledge and theoretical base which includes:
+Working with both individuals and couples, my therapeutic approach is eclectic in nature, drawing on a broad knowledge and theoretical base which includes: